 - Figure 13 is a schematic diagram of the complete light detection circuit.
 In addition to the light-to-voltage converter, there is only one more component: a 10 kΩ resistor (RL).
 Connect the resistor from pin 3 to ground, as shown.

 - The output signal of the light detection circuit is the voltage drop across the 10 kΩ resistor.
 To read the output, use one alligator clip lead to connect the positive lead of the resistor to the red probe of your digital multimeter (DMM), and another clip lead to connect the grounded lead of the resistor to the black probe of your DMM.
 Set your DMM to read DC Volts.
-If you need help using a multimeter, check out the Science Buddies Multimeter Tutorial.
+If you need help using a multimeter, check out the Science Buddies How to Use a Multimeter.

 Making Light Measurements